MDM1975/http-socket-programming/README.md

-# Socket Programming in Python
+# HTTP Client-Server Implementation with Sockets

-This project showcases an implementation of simple socket programming in Python, creating a client-server model where the client can send HTTP requests to the server and receive the appropriate response.
+This project showcases an implementation of a simple HTTP client and server implemented using sockets in Python.
+The server can handle the client's `HTTP/1.0 GET and PUT` requests.
+It's a lightweight, pared-down version of `HTTP/1.0`.

 ## Overview

-The architecture of this program is primarily composed of two components: a client and a server, both of which are hosted on the same machine and implemented using Python's built-in `socket module`.
-The server constantly listens on `port 8080` for incoming connections, while the client is responsible for initiating communication with the server.
+The program has two main components: an `HTTP client` and an `HTTP server`.

-The client sends HTTP requests to the server, which parses the request, determines the appropriate file to return, and sends it back to the client.
-Additionally, all communication between the client and server are logged for review and debugging purposes.
-You can interact with the localhost server through a web browser by entering `localhost:8080` in the address bar or directly from the command line.
+The client, upon execution, sends an HTTP request to the server.
+The server parses the request, performs the required operation, and sends an appropriate response back to the client.
+All requests and responses are logged for debugging and review.

+The HTTP client and server are designed to run on the same machine.
+However, they can also run on different machines, provided the IP address and port number are correctly configured.

 ## Project Structure